andrew/ultimate-awesome/README.md

 - [awesome_PV_faults_diagnosis](https://github.com/574168985/awesome_PV_faults_diagnosis) - Literature review renewal of PV faults diagnosis, including papers, datasets, and codes.
 - [awesome-ampl](https://github.com/ampl/awesome-ampl) - A curated list of awesome stuff made by the AMPL community.
 - [awesome-sorbet](https://github.com/andyw8/awesome-sorbet) - Resources and examples for Sorbet.
+- [awesome-fine-grained-multimodal-perception](https://github.com/ant-research/awesome-fine-grained-multimodal-perception) - A collection of the latest research and resources on Fine-Grained Multimodal Perception.
 - [awesome-amp-for-email](https://github.com/avigoldman/awesome-amp-for-email) - Awesome resources and tools for AMP for Email ⚡💌.
 - [awesome-performance-engineering](https://github.com/be-next/awesome-performance-engineering) - A curated, opinionated collection of tools and resources dedicated to Performance Engineering, covering both Observability and Performance Testing.
 - [awesome-climate-research](https://github.com/Bluteshi/awesome-climate-research) - A curated list of resources about various climate research topics.
 - [awesome-terminals-ai](https://github.com/bnlnpps/awesome-terminals-ai) - A curated collection of AI-powered tools for terminal.
+- [awesome-ai](https://github.com/brandonhimpfen/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
+This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.
 - [awesome-computer-vision](https://github.com/brandonhimpfen/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.
 - [awesome-open-banking](https://github.com/caracreative/awesome-open-banking) - A collection of awesome Open Banking APIs.
 - [awesome-investing-tools](https://github.com/chromale/awesome-investing-tools) - 💸List of awesome investing tools and apps.